larry-han-au/landscape-h/README.md

 You can put your sidebar in left side, right side or bottom of your site by editing `sidebar` setting.

-Landscape provides 5 built-in widgets:
+Landscape-F provides 9 built-in widgets:

 - category
 - tag
 - tagcloud
-- archives
+- archive
 - recent_posts
+- about_me
+- calendar
+- duoshuo_recent_comments
+- links

 All of them are enabled by default.
 You can edit them in `widget` setting.